yeela8g/online-coding-platform/README.md

 # Online Coding Platform

 This platform combines educational content with real-time collaboration to support students in learning JavaScript.
-It allows Tom, a JavaScript lecturer, to continue teaching and monitoring his students' progress, even remotely.
+It allows JavaScript lecturers to continue teaching and monitoring their students progress, even remotely.

 ## Live Demo
 You can access the live application here: [Online Coding Platform](https://online-coding-platform-zgnx.vercel.app/)